If you don't want baseboards for your home, what alternatives do you have?

 Although baseboards are a great way to hide unsightly connections between walls and floors, they are not the only solution.
-Some alternatives to use are tiles, Quarter rounds, Reglet Trim, Flush Base, Reclaimed Wood, Molding, and carpets.
+Some alternatives include using tiles, quarter rounds, peel-and-stick decals, vinyl baseboards, reglet trim, flush base, shiplap, reclaimed wood, wallpaper, and carpets.

 This article lists every alternative that you can use instead of baseboards to hide the spacing between walls and floors and make a house look stylish.